tmohayai/ParamSim/README.md

 1) Gluckstern relation (https://www.sciencedirect.com/science/article/pii/S0168900209009474) for reconstructing long tracks curving up in magnetic field
 2) Particle range for reconstructing short tracks that stop in the High pressure gas argon TPC component of the MPD and do not curve up in magnetic field

 In addition to reconstructing tracks, a dE/dx-based PID is implemented in the module.
-This is based on Tom Junk's parametrization of PEP-4's dE/dx curve: https://home.fnal.gov/~trj/mpd/dedx_sep2019/
+This is based on Tom Junk's parametrization of PEP-4's dE/dx curve: https://home.fnal.gov/~trj/mpd/dedx_sep2019/ (PID matrices are in pid.root file)

 The module is designed to take GArSoft's analysis tree, anatree as input and produce a so called "cafanatree" ntuple as output.
 A description of cafanatree tree variables are as the following: